mapping your sacred biography

 Forgiveness Opportunities

-I published the following forgiveness story in my latest book about the process I went through to separate out some of the forgiveness opportunities from the birth event:
+I published the following forgiveness story in my latest book about the process I went through to separate some of the forgiveness opportunities from the birth event:

 When my husband and I took Bradley Childbirth classes in 1998, we learned how important it is for a laboring woman to feel a sense of safety, for her environment to be peaceful, quiet, and dimly lit, and for her to be able to focus inward.
 This allows the hormones of birth to flow naturally at the right amounts to facilitate the best outcome for the baby and mother.